 NEIL GAIMAN is the author of books, graphic novels, short stories, and creator of film and television for all ages.
 His internationally bestselling books include Norse Mythology, Neverwhere, Coraline, The Graveyard Book, The Ocean at the End of the Lane, The View from the Cheap Seats, and The Sandman series of graphic novels.
 He has been honoured with the Newbery, Carnegie, Hugo, Nebula, World Fantasy, and Will Eisner Awards, among many others.

-His script for Doctor Who episode “The Doctor’s Wife”, won the 2010 Ray Bradbury Award for Outstanding Dramatic Presentation, and his script for Good Omens Episode 3, “Hard Times” won the 2018 Ray Bradbury Award.
+His script for Doctor Who episode “The Doctor’s Wife”, won the 2011 Ray Bradbury Nebula Award for Outstanding Dramatic Presentation, and his script for Good Omens Episode 3, “Hard Times” won the 2019 Ray Bradbury Nebula Award.

 Gaiman wrote and was showrunner for Amazon Prime and BBC Studios adaptation of Good Omens.